 Looking at these guidelines, it’s clear that targeting “former cardiology patients” in your next Facebook ad is simply not an option.
 That said, there are ways to effectively market your healthcare brand while remaining within the parameters HIPAA designates.
-Digital advertising, such as pay-per-click, provides several targeting options that allow healthcare marketers to reach parties who fit a service line’s core demographic.
+Digital advertising, such as healthcare PPC, healthcare social media marketing and healthcare landing pages, provide several targeting options that allow healthcare marketers to reach parties who fit a service line’s core demographic.
 If a hospital is located in Orange County, CA, marketers can set location parameters within specific ZIP codes to reach patients or physicians in that area.
 If a service line pertains to senior care, a targeted campaign can be set to reach the 65+ age group.
 To promote OB/GYN services, a healthcare provider could create a targeted campaign catering to females in the 25-35 age group.

 Another way to reach potential patients while staying HIPAA-compliant is through lead generation campaigns.
 Relying heavily on a call to action, these types of marketing campaigns typically ask users to opt-in to learn more about a service.
 Once healthcare providers have this information, they can use it for marketing purposes because the user provided it voluntarily.
 Lead generation campaigns are also useful from a strategic standpoint as they provide measurable data.
 For example, if a healthcare provider is promoting an event, those in charge of marketing can easily determine the effectiveness of the campaign based on a concrete number of signups.

 To raise awareness of a service line or branded initiative, healthcare providers can consider implementing a brand awareness campaign.
-While these marketing campaigns are less about a call to action, and thereby provide less measurable data than lead generation campaigns, they are a powerful way to spread the word.
-Marketers can take a look at impressions and clicks to gauge how many people the campaign has reached.
+While these healthcare marketing campaigns are less about a call to action, and thereby provide less measurable data than lead generation campaigns, they are a powerful way to spread the word.
+Healthcare marketing professionals can take a look at impressions and clicks to gauge how many people the campaign has reached.

 Navigating the world of digital marketing can be a complex experience for healthcare providers.
 Presenting a successful digital campaign to the right group of people can prove difficult when faced with factors like HIPAA-compliance and patient privacy.
-That said, launching a powerful, strategic digital campaign as a healthcare provider is possible.
-With the right resources and a solid understanding of how to reach patients respecting HIPAA laws, your digital strategy can start seeing results today.
+That said, launching a powerful, content marketing strategy as a healthcare provider is possible.
+With the right resources and a solid understanding of how to reach patients respecting HIPAA laws, your hospital marketing strategies can start seeing results today.